How to Make UV DTF Transfers: Easy Guide (With Pictures)

 Our eufyMake E1 printer comes with two types of adhesive UV DTF film.
 We label these types as "Film A" and "Film B."

-Film A is the ADHESIVE film that you'll print your design on.
+• Film A is the adhesive film.
+You print your design directly on it.

-Film B is the LAMINATION film that will be dressed over the finished design, so we can transfer it to our final surface.
-You'll need both.
+• Film B is the lamination film.
+It goes over the finished print so you can transfer it to your surface.
+You’ll need both films together.

 The laminator serves as the final step before application.
 Once the design is printed you'll remove it from the E1, and run the entire sheet of decals through the laminator.